Azure-for-Startups/Content/README.md

 Infrastructure as a service (IaaS) refers to the compute, networking and storage building blocks which allow you to build any kind of cloud solution.
 IaaS allows you to have maximum control on how you manage virtual machines, network configuration but requires you to invest in attaining robustness, availability and scalability in the cloud.

 ##Compute
--	**[Learning Path for Azure VMs] (https://azure.microsoft.com/en-us/documentation/learning-paths/virtual-machines/)** - Learn how to deploy and manage about VMs.
+-	**[Learning Path for Azure VMs] (https://azure.microsoft.com/en-us/documentation/learning-paths/virtual-machines/)** - Learn how to deploy and manage VMs.
 -	**[Linux VM] (https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-quick-create-portal/)** – Get started creating a Linux VM on the Azure Portal and utilize [proven practices] (https://azure.microsoft.com/en-us/documentation/articles/guidance-compute-single-vm-linux/) to run the Linux VM.
 -	**[Windows VM] (https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-hero-tutorial/)** – Get started creating a Windows VM on the Azure Portal
--	**[VM Extensions] (https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-extensions-features/)** - Learn about extension to virtual machines such as the Chef, Docker or custom script extensions.
+-	**[VM Extensions] (https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-extensions-features/)** - Learn about extensions to virtual machines such as the Chef, Docker or custom script extensions.
 -	**[VM Scale Sets Overview] (https://azure.microsoft.com/en-us/documentation/articles/virtual-machine-scale-sets-overview/)** - Learn about deploying and managing VM scale sets.
 -	**[Service Fabric Overview] (https://azure.microsoft.com/en-us/documentation/services/service-fabric/)** – a distributed systems platform that makes it easy to package, deploy, and manage scalable, reliable microservices.
 -	**[Choose between App Services, Service Fabric and VMs] (https://azure.microsoft.com/en-us/documentation/articles/choose-web-site-cloud-service-vm/)** - including scenarios and recommendations.